 What is Brothers in Arms?

-Brothers in Arms is an organisation that provides one-to-one mentoring for young people aged 7-15 years old that have been identified as being at-risk, for various reasons.
+Brothers in Arms is an organisation that provides one-to-one mentoring for young people aged 7-15 years old who could benefit from having a positive role model in their developmental years.

 Is it compulsory?